 - Go birdwatching and note all the species that you see.

-- Go to the BirdTrack web site and register as a recorder.
-If you took part in Migration Watch or any other online survey organised by the BTO then please use your existing username and password.
+- Go to the BirdTrack web site and register an account.
+If you have taken part in any other online survey organised by the BTO then please use your existing username and password.

-- Enter the location of your chosen site(s) or select from the drop-down lists.
+- Enter the location of your chosen site(s) or select from a popular site.

-- Enter the date and time of your visit and the site that you visited.
+- Enter the date and time of your visit and the site you visited.

-- Check off the species that you saw on the displayed list.
+- Record the species you saw or heard on your visit.

 Although BirdTrack is not a structured survey, the BTO's health and safety information for volunteer fieldworkers contains relevant advice.